ghc-proposals/ghc-proposals/proposals/0000-type-vs-constraint.rst

 3. Although we do not propose unlifted constraints in this proposal, we believe that this paves the way toward new innovations in constraint representations.

+There is a lot of discussion about the gnarly Type-vs-Constraint problem in `GHC issue #11715 <https://gitlab.haskell.org/ghc/ghc/-/issues/11715>`_, which is six years old (gnarly!) and in turn lists a raft of other tickets blocked on this issue.

 Background
 ----------